Marslanali/husarion-rosbot-2-gazebo-simulation/README.md

 ### Brief Explanation

 * **rosbot_description** specifies the entire robot structure as links and joints and can launch the model in rviz.
-* **rosbot_gazebo** launches the model in the gazebo environment and contains different simulation worlds.
+* **rosbot_gazebo** launches the model in the gazebo environment and contains different simulation worlds
 * **learning_joy** teleop_joy stick node for teleoperating ROSbot2 with xbox 360 gamepad
 * **rosbot_navigation** launches teleop_keyboard node
 * **ORB_SLAM** contains ORB_SLAM package for ROSbot2